THCi-phil/Process_Pixels_Plugin_dev_example/README.md

    -- in the resulting `.jar` file, put them into `src/main/resources/`)

 5. Edit `src/main/resources/plugins.config`
    ***Edit: not documented, and not extensively tested but this works and other attempts got errors in ImageJ that didn't run**
-   ***      Needs to match what you put in pom.xml  *** The first entry before the first comma "Process" means your plugin will be appended to the bottom of the Process menu in ImageJ
+   ***      Needs to match what you put in pom.xml  ***
+   - The first entry before the first comma "Process" means your plugin will be appended to the bottom of the Process menu in ImageJ.
-   The second entry is the name that will appear in the menu - I think it has to match what you put in pom.xml <name>
+   - The second entry is the name that will appear in the menu - I think it has to match what you put in pom.xml name field
-   The third entry, needs to be the concatenation of what you edited the <groupID> and <artefactID> to in pom.xml Edit 2: not quite, I think it NEEDS to match the <properties><main-class> in pom.xml
+   - The third entry, needs to be the concatenation of what you edited the groupID and artefactID to in pom.xml Edit 2: not quite, I think it NEEDS to match the properties > main-class  in pom.xml
-   and it's helpful if that is consistent with the <groupID> and <artefactID>
+            and it's helpful if that is consistent with the groupID and artefactID
-   although the group id is only com.my_Company whereas in <properties> the <package-name> is com.my_company.imagej
+            although the group id is only com.my_Company whereas in properties the package-name is com.my_company.imagej
-   and <main-class> is com.my_company.imagej.thePluginClassName
+            and main-class is com.my_company.imagej.thePluginClassName

 6. Replace the contents of `README.md` with information about your project.
    ***Edit*** Well obviously here I've actually just edited the instructions